 Upon completion of this offering, Bain Capital will continue to control a majority of the voting power of our outstanding common stock.
-As a result, we will be a "controlled company" under corporate governance standards.
+As a result, we will be a "controlled company" under the New York Stock Exchange corporate governance standards.
 As a controlled company, exemptions under the standards will free us from the obligation to comply with certain corporate governance requirements, including the requirements:

-- that a majority of our Board of Directors consists of "independent directors," as defined under the rules of - that we have, to the extent applicable, a corporate governance and nominating committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; - that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - for an annual performance evaluation of the nominating and governance committees and compensation committee.
+- that a majority of our Board of Directors consists of "independent directors," as defined under the rules of the New York Stock Exchange; - that we have, to the extent applicable, a corporate governance and nominating committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; - that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - for an annual performance evaluation of the nominating and governance committees and compensation committee.

-Since we intend to avail ourselves of the "controlled company" exception under the rules, we will not have a Corporate Governance and Nominating Committee and our Compensation Committee will not be composed entirely of independent directors.
-These exemptions do not modify the independence requirements for our Audit Committee, and we intend to comply with the requirements of Rule 10A-3 of the Exchange Act and the rules of within the applicable time frame.
+Since we intend to avail ourselves of the "controlled company" exception under the New York Stock Exchange rules, we will not have a Corporate Governance and Nominating Committee and our Compensation Committee will not be composed entirely of independent directors.
+These exemptions do not modify the independence requirements for our Audit Committee, and we intend to comply with the requirements of Rule 10A-3 of the Exchange Act and the rules of the New York Stock Exchange within the applicable time frame.
 These rules require that our Audit Committee be composed of at least three members, a majority of whom will be independent within 90 days of the date of this prospectus, and all of whom will be independent within one year of the date of this prospectus.